editordoo/mix-auth/readme.md

 // for authenticated user
 \App\User::generateTokenForAuth('guard-name');
 ```
-> Note that to use the guard you must specify it the config file so you can use it, by default the file contains only web guard, see user example in the file itself.
+> Note that to use the guard you must specify it the config file so you can use it, by default the file contains only web guard, see user example in the config file itself.

-> Note that the generate token methods will not generate sessions if you disable the key `token_sessions` in the config
+> Note that the generate token methods will not generate sessions if you disable the key `token_sessions` in the config or it already generated.
 #### Auth middleware
 You can simply set the middleware for the route using the route-middleware
 ```php